 Western Arkansas Technical Center

-The Western Arkansas Technical Center isn't your typical educational center.
-And that is why WATC graduates are so sought after by employers.
-Since 1998 WATC has delivered cutting-edge technical and career programming to high school students in 22 districts throughout the River Valley.
-In that time, nearly 10,000 juniors and seniors have earned more than 100,000 college credit hours and gained the skills necessary to advance their careers.
+The Western Arkansas Technical Center (WATC) stands apart from traditional educational centers, and that's why our graduates are highly sought after by employers.
+Since 1998 WATC has delivered cutting-edge technical and career programs to high school students across 22 districts from the River Valley.
+In that time, nearly 10,000 juniors and seniors have earned more than 100,000 college credit hours, gaining the skills necessary to advance their careers.

-WATC's career-focused programming is designed in conjunction with some of the nation's largest manufacturers and taught by experienced faculty from the University of Arkansas - Fort Smith.
-Students take a hands-on approach to learning using industry-leading technology at the UAFS campus and thanks to a partnership with Fort Smith Public Schools at the multi-million dollar PEAK Innovation Center.
+- Innovative Programming: Our career-focused courses are designed in collaboration with some of the nation's largest manufacturers and taught by experienced faculty from the University of Arkansas - Fort Smith.

 Interested or have a general question?
 Read our WATC brochure or feel free to contact us at 479-788-7720 or by email at WATC@uafs.edu.